Unity-Technologies/EntityComponentSystemSamples/Docs/systems.md

 | :- |
 | If you get confused about where to look for key Entities functionality, the general rule is to check `SystemAPI` first.
 If `SystemAPI` doesn't have what you're looking for, look in `SystemState`, and if what you're looking for isn't there, look in the `EntityManager` and `World`. |

-`SystemAPI` provides a special [`Query()`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.SystemAPI.Query.html) method that, through source generation, helps conveniently create a foreach that loops through the entities and components matching a query.
+`SystemAPI` also provides a special [`Query()`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.SystemAPI.Query.html) method that, through source generation, helps conveniently create a foreach loop over the entities and components matching a query.

 &#x1F579; *[See examples of using `SystemAPI.Query()`](./examples/components_systems.md#querying-for-entities).*